Traceable Radiometry Underpinning Terrestrial and Helio Studies

-TRUTHS (Traceable Radiometry Underpinning Terrestrial- and Helio-Studies) is a planned European Space Agency (ESA) satellite.
-It is meant to improve the accuracy, reliability, and integrity of Earth observation data, and to be the first of a new class of "SI-traceable satellites" (SITSats) that will enable other Earth observation missions to calibrate measurements with reference to them.
-The mission is led by the UK National Physical Laboratory (NPL) and its lead scientist for Earth observation, Nigel Fox.
+TRUTHS (Traceable Radiometry Underpinning Terrestrial- and Helio-Studies) was a planned European Space Agency (ESA) satellite.
+It was meant to improve the accuracy, reliability, and integrity of Earth observation data, and to be the first of a new class of "SI-traceable satellites" (SITSats) that would have enabled other Earth observation missions to calibrate measurements with reference to them.
+The mission was led by the UK National Physical Laboratory (NPL) and its lead scientist for Earth observation, Nigel Fox.
+The UK Space Agency withdrew its funding for the project at the end of 2025, ending the satellite's development.